beyondstorage/go-storage/README.md

     it, err := store.List("path")

     for {
-    	// Use iterator.Next to retrieve next object until we meet IteratorDone. o, err := it.Next()
+    	// Use iterator.Next to retrieve next object until we meet IterateDone. o, err := it.Next()
     	if errors.Is(err, types.IterateDone) {
     		break